kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 - 2023-03-28: Evacuation API KEP was spun off from [Declarative NodeMaintenance](https://github.com/kubernetes/enhancements/issues/4212) KEP.
 - 2024-12-03: Evacuation API was renamed to EvictionRequest API.
+- 2026-05-11: EvictionRequest API is deployed together with the Eviction API.
+General API update.

 ## Drawbacks

 ## Alternatives

+### Track EvictionRequests and Eviction in a single object.

+[EvictionRequest and Eviction API](#evictionrequest-and-eviction-api) already includes a set of issues that arise when a single object is used.

+One important issue that would need to be solved is EvictionRequest cancellation and restart.
+In order to prevent a race and share a state, EvictionRequests would required a stable identity.
+The problem arises when an eviction is canceled (withdrawn) and immediately recreated.
+What if the last owner of the objects continues to hold the object via `.metadata.finalizers` even when it is deleted?
+This would effectively block the eviction for other requesters and responders.
+Garbage collection responsibility would also have to be handled or handed over.

+One solution to these lifecycle and management issues would be to implement a similar solution to leases.
+Leases allow lease reconciliation even during object deletion.
+The difference is that leases handle only simple `renewTime` or `holderIdentity` updates.
+EvictionRequest brings in a state machine and history into the picture.
+In order to allow eviction restart we would have to disregard all the previous state and clear the status.
+For example, we would  have to erase the state of any first responder(s) that have already run, which could include important in-flight information concerning the workload.
+This would make status validation, state transitions, the API and expectations more complex and complicated.
+It would also erase the execution history.

+With the EvictionRequest and Eviction combination we can simply create a new object to circumvent all these issues.

+It is better for clients to understand and expect that `name == one Eviction invocation`, which can result in pod termination or eviction cancellation.
+There can be multiple of these Eviction invocations per single pod UID.
+Such a contract is easier to enforce and for clients to implement as it doesn't involve synchronization and caching problems.

 ### EvictionRequest or Eviction subresource